NPDESTracker

 Records split across tools, then March arrives.

 MS4 compliance software helps when records live in one place and connect to each other in shapes the permit understands.
-The longer take is in what small cities actually need from MS4 software, and the small-program perspective is in what small MS4 programs need from compliance software.
+The longer take is in what municipal teams actually need from MS4 software, and the program-running perspective is in what MS4 programs need from compliance software.

 • A spreadsheet for inspection counts